kalanatd/django-app-on-ecs/README.md

 ## Notes

 - Ensure that the ALLOWED_HOSTS in the Django settings allows the ALB domain names to ensure proper routing of requests.

----

-This `README.md` now includes details about the Python linting process and automatic tagging based on commit messages, providing a comprehensive overview of the project's setup and deployment process.